emaesen/blog-template-with-article-photo-video-art-posts/README.md

 ### V0.8.0

-V0.8.0 is a feature-conplete version that has some sub-optimal performance due to the current Gridsome/Webpack design:
+V0.8.0 is a feature-complete version that has some sub-optimal performance due to the current Gridsome/Webpack design:

-* The `app.js` file is bloated with data-uri definitions for every single Grdisome/Webpack-managed image anywhere in the webapp (about 10kB per image).
+- The `app.js` file is bloated with data-uri definitions for every single Grdisome/Webpack-managed image anywhere in the webapp (about 10kB per image).
-  * It is essential to keep this `app.js` file as small as possible since its size will to a large extent determine initial load time of the website.
+  - It is essential to keep this `app.js` file as small as possible since its size will to a large extent determine initial load time of the website.
-* The default sizes for responsive images are limited and can not be configured.
+- The default sizes for responsive images are limited and can not be configured.
-  * To give browsers more image size choices, more responsive image sizes are desired.
+  - To give browsers more image size choices, more responsive image sizes are desired.
-* Responsive images are generated on each build step, negatively impacting the build time, yet the output is always the same.
+- Responsive images are generated on each build step, negatively impacting the build time, yet the output is always the same.
-  * Responsive image generation should happen in a pre-build step.
+  - Responsive image generation should happen in a pre-build step.

+### V1.1.0

+V1.1.0 is a public release with performance enhancements over the current Gridsome/Webpack design:

+- Added custom configurable responsive image generator in Strapi CMS, with option to adjust the quality, number and size of responsive image variants per uploaded image.
+- The Gridsome build is customized to copy these images to the webapp in the static folder, if and only if they do not exist already.
+- This bypasses Gridsome's native responsive image generation on each build step, improving build performance.
+- No data-uri's are created for each image, instead a single plain placeholder image is used.

+In addition, it uses `Vuex` for state management instead of the message bus implementation in the previous release.